dennislwm/timeline-twitter-feed/readme.txt

 = 1.3 =
 * Enhancements:
 	* The profile image URL can now be filtered with `add_filter( 'ttf-profile-image', 'your_url_filter_function_here' );
-	* added support for username attribute (for now only via shortcode, not via the widget)
+	* Added support for username attribute (for now only via shortcode, not via the widget)

 = 1.2 =
 * Bugfixes: